Has It Come to This?

 "Has It Come to This?" is a song by English rapper and producer Mike Skinner under the music project the Streets.
 It was released in October 2001 as the lead single from their debut album Original Pirate Material.
-The song reached number 18 in the United Kingdom and was certified Silver by the British Phonographic Industry in December 2019.
+The song spent a total of five weeks on the UK Singles Chart, peaking at #18 and was certified Gold by the British Phonographic Industry in June 2024.

+Content

+The song is noted for its grounded lyrical focus, depicting real life in British working-class contexts such as “sex, drugs, the dole, music and admittedly PlayStations.”
+Its production blends UK garage elements — a garage beat, 2-step rhythms, bass-heavy wobble — with a laid-back, reflective tone described as “cannabis calm.”

+Journalists have characterized the track as an “elegy to delinquency,” highlighting its unglossy realism in contrast with more aspirational or glamorous lyrics common in garage music.

+Mike Skinner has said that when he broke through with “Has It Come to This?”, his selling point was not "glitz, or ghetto, but geezer".

 Critical reception

 Upon release, it was reviewed by NME as "the most original, lyrical British rap in memory", charting "an evolutionary route for UK garage".
-The song spent a total of five weeks on the UK Singles Chart, peaking at #18.
 Leonie Cooper of NME called the pirate radio call to arms of 'Lock down your aerial' "iconic".

+The Independent described the song as “a startlingly original debut single” that introduced Skinner’s conversational delivery and detailed observations of everyday British life.

 Mixmag included the song in their list of "40 of the best UK garage tracks released from 1995 to 2005".

 In November 2016, UK duo Gorgon City compiled a list of their top UK garage songs for Billboard, with "Has It Come to This" at #15.

 In September 2019, NME included the song in their "25 essential UK garage anthems" list.

 Gemtracks included the song in their list of the "top UK garage songs between 1995–2005".

+Legacy

+In 2025, the track was sampled by American rapper Aminé on his song Arc de Triomphe.